Green Tea Extract

 - Helps to maintain healthy weight

 Green tea extract is taken from Camellia sinesis, the green-tea bush; it is composed primarily of polyphenols, especially catechins such as EGCG; and has been shown to have a massive variety of health benefits.
 LiftMode Green Tea Extract is decaffeinated.
-Major benefits of green tea extract include: antioxidant effects, anti-inflammatory effects, aiding in reduction in body fat, and promotion of good general health.
+Major benefits of green tea extract include: antioxidant effects, anti-inflammatory effects, antibiotic and antiviral effects, support of reduction in body fat, and promotion of good general health.
 Green Tea Extract has been researched in the lab as a potential potent cancer and heart disease fighting antibiotic and antiviral.
 The recommended dose for a strong green tea extract is around 250-500mg extract daily.
 Side effects of green tea extract may include headache.
 Very large single-serving amounts of Green Tea Polyphenols have been found to potentially stress the liver; however, recommended amounts taken in divided portions are much less likely to cause liver stress.

 Green Tea extract reviews